FreeClimbAPI/nodejs-sdk/docs/source/api/queues/queues.rst

 create(options)
 ^^^^^^^^^^^^^^^

-    Create a new queue through the Persephony API.
+    Create a new queue through the FreeClimb API.

     :[options]: {object} An optional object to set the properties on the newly created queue.